 I prepared my portfolio consisting of the original silver gelatin prints secured by the crystal clear sleeves bought from Silverprint, and also the C-type prints of some of the works I consider to be part of the final body of work.

 I did not have any expectations really and I tried to imagine the worse scenarios to not feel too frustrated and disappointed after.
 The worse scenario would be to get into the state of fear and total black out which I know very well from the webinars…When I feel like that I can’t think, focus, I don’t remember what people say because in panic I search for the right words and can’t find them… and everything is getting worse with every second.

 Nothing like that happened and I enjoyed talking about the project and the most characteristic to my practice methods and techniques.

-I expected that knowing how much my perception of other artists works dealing with experimental photography changed since I experiment with analogue methods, but I realised how distant and difficult to grasp the explanation may sound for someone not interested in darkroom magic.
+I expected that knowing how much my understanding and attitude towards the experimental photography changed since I experiment with analogue methods, but I realised how distant and difficult to grasp the explanation may sound for someone not interested in darkroom magic.
 It is rather big mental effort to understand the idea behind my works, not just regarding the methods but also the context.
 This make me really think about how to improve the way I disseminate my works.

 Steve asked me how I am going to explain to potential spectators the exciting story which stands behind my images.
 My answer was that the photobook is probably the best platform for this.
 His suggestion was to keep the explanation separate from the images so the works can be perceived for its visual qualities first.

 All photographs by Rita Rodner